Ultra-Code/awesome-neovim/README.md

 ## Requirement

-Installation of plugins in neovim or vim requires python support (python 2 or python 3).You can check if your neovim has python support by running `:echo has("python3")` and `:echo has("python2")`.
+Installation of plugins in neovim or vim requires `python 3` support .You can check if your neovim has python support by running `:echo has("python3")`

 __Neovim__
-Neovim does not come with python support by default, and additional setup is required.
+Neovim does not come out of the box with python 3 support

+>Additional Setup is required for python 3

 First install [pynvim](https://github.com/neovim/pynvim)